 Before you begin the process of setting up Contrast, explore the requirements, processes and benefits to including it in your current workflows.

-We strongly advise the use of Contrast Software as a Service (SaaS).
+Contrast strongly advises the use of Contrast's Software as a Service (SaaS) product.
 It’s SOC-2 Type II compliant, and gets security and feature updates as they become available.
 To connect to SaaS mode, follow the instructions provided to your administrator.
 These instructions also contain the credentials you need to log in to the Contrast application.
 SaaS customers can go the following section on Agents for the appropriate installation instructions.

 The installation contains all embedded components that make up the system configuration.
 These components include a Tomcat servlet container, MySQL database instance, Cassandra NoSQL instance and an Oracle Hotspot Java Virtual Machine.
 All of these components are embedded within the installation binary and deployed to a single server as part of the Contrast architecture.